- Home

 Applications can be dropped off in person to the Planning Division at 141 Keyes Road during regular business hours.
 We also have an outside drop box available during other times.
 If you utilize the drop box, please contact us to let us know.

-You will need to submit 2 hard copies of the Application (below) and supporting documentation, the Legal Ad Form (below), the fee of $25.00, and a flash drive containing all materials and plans.
+You will need to submit 1 hard copy of the Application (below) and supporting documentation, the Legal Ad Form (below), the fee of $25.00, and a flash drive containing all materials and plans.

 If you have any questions regarding the current application process, please email HDC staff.